-Catalyte powered a pipeline of tech talent for multiple Koch Industry companies
+Catalyte powered a pipeline of tech talent for multiple Koch companies

-Koch Industries is headquartered in Wichita, Kan., several hours from the closest major metro areas, Kansas City and Oklahoma City.
-But, with a population of close to 400,000 and a highly-regarded state university, it has the potential to become a burgeoning tech hub.
+Koch Industries, one of the nation’s largest privately held companies, is headquartered in Wichita, Kansas, several hours from the closest major metro areas of Kansas City and Oklahoma City.
+With a population of close to 400,000 and a highly regarded state university within its city limits, it has the potential to become a burgeoning tech hub.
 Koch initially looked to Catalyte to discover and develop community residents to become software developers, building a local pipeline of technology talent.

 Pipeline fills instantly

-The first apprentice class in the Wichita area was filled within hours of posting the position.
-This proved that there were many great software developers waiting to be discovered in areas like Wichita.
+The first apprentice class in the Wichita area was filled within hours of posting the position, proving that there were many great software developers waiting to be discovered.
 Koch moved quickly to fill additional cohorts.
-As the quality of Catalyte apprentices were reconfirmed, Koch has launched seven cohorts to date, across the country and filling roles at multiple companies.
+As the quality of Catalyte apprentices was reconfirmed, Koch has launched seven cohorts to date across the country and is filling roles at multiple companies.

-Using Catalyte’s AI-based screening and apprenticeship, Koch Industries can discover and hire new, project-ready tech talent.
-This results in a lower cost, more diverse talent pipeline with transformative power across the company.
-It can find the tech talent it needs in any market, from its Wichita headquarters, to offices around the country and around the world.
-Catalyte’s technology not only can deliver talent with the technical aptitude, it also finds candidate who are culture fit for Koch, leading to faster onboarding and improved employee satisfaction and retention.
+Using Catalyte’s AI-based screening and ability to develop talent from all backgrounds into day-one-ready performers, Koch Industries can discover and hire new, project-ready tech talent.
+This results in a new way to acquire a more diverse talent pipeline with transformative power across the company.
+It can find the tech talent it needs in any market, from its Wichita headquarters to offices around the country – and potentially the world.
+Catalyte’s technology not only can deliver talent with the technical aptitude, it also finds candidates who are aligned with Koch’s values, leading to faster onboarding and improved employee satisfaction and retention.

 Improving individuals, companies and communities